camerose/camerose.github.io/_posts/2019-07-19-networking-event-at-plaid.md

 Most decisions are reversible!
 Laura gave the example of starting a company as the kind of thing that seems like a huge important decision that you could easily agonize over, but is essentially reversible.
 The culture in tech (at least in the bay) is one that worships founders, so you won’t be blacklisted for founding a company that doesn’t stick around.
-The ability to go back to being an engineer means that even starting a company is reversible.
+The ability to go back to engineering means that even starting a company is reversible.
-The only missing piece to this is the time consumed in the process of making a decision and reversing it.
+The only missing piece in this idea is the time consumed in the process of making a decision and reversing it.
 Maybe this is partially because I’m still so early in my career and the late start, but time is a non-renewable resource and that causes me anxiety.